That's When: Critical reception

-"That's When" received generally positive reviews from critics, with several of whom praised Swift's and Urban's collaboration and the songwriting.
+"That's When" received generally positive reviews from critics, several of whom praised Swift's and Urban's collaboration and the songwriting.
 Saloni Gajjar of The A.V.
 Club wrote that the collaboration "hits all the right soothing notes".
 Kelsey Barnes from Gigwise wrote that Swift's collaboration with Urban "fit perfectly alongside her other collaborations".
 Heather Taylor-Singh of Exclaim! selected "That's When" as exemplary of the "From the Vault" tracks as "a fun treat for fans who can't get enough of Swift's vivid storytelling".
-In a ranking of the album's "From the Vault" tracks, Billboards Jason Lipshutz placed the song at number five and opined that the song "offers a dose of levity" although being a breakup track.
+In a ranking of the album's six "From the Vault" tracks, Billboards Jason Lipshutz placed the song at number five and opined that the song "offers a dose of levity" although being a breakup track.
 Slates music critic Carl Wilson was impressed with Urban's part and described the track as a "lite-country-FM duet".
 Joseph Hudak of Rolling Stone called "That's When" an "introspective retelling of a romance at the brink".

 Some critics commented on the production.
 Jonathan Bernstein from Rolling Stone opined that "That's When" was one of the "From the Vault" tracks that were "revelatory glimpses into Swift's working process" and that Swift enlisted Antonoff as its producer to "tackle her buttoned-up mid-aughts Nashville country pop".
 Olivier considered it an album highlight and a catchy duet that gives a glimpse into Swift's early career in country music.
 Hannah Mylrea of NME also viewed it as a highlight from the album and said it was a "woozy" song containing a "layer of slick 1989-style production" and "euphoric layered vocals".
 Erin Browne from Vulture commended how Antonoff kept the song "twangy and country", which he thought those aspects made "That's When" faithful to the music of the original Fearless while also being equal to the album's re-recording.